-For over 100 years, educators such as John Dewey have reported on the benefits of experiential, hands-on, student-directed learning.
+For over a hundred years, educators such as John Dewey have reported on the benefits of experiential, hands-on, student-directed learning.
 Most teachers, knowing the value of engaging, challenging projects for students, have planned field trips, laboratory investigations, and interdisciplinary activities that enrich and extend the curriculum.
 "Doing projects" is a long-standing tradition in American education.

 The roots of PBL lie in this tradition.
-But the emergence of a method of teaching and learning called Project Based Learning is the result of two important developments over the last 25 years.
-First, there has been a revolution in learning theory.
+But the emergence of a method of teaching and learning called Project Based Learning is due to two important developments over the last 25 years.
+Most notably, there has been a revolution in learning theory.
 Research in neuroscience and psychology has extended cognitive and behavioral models of learning-which support traditional direct instruction-to show that knowledge, thinking, doing, and the contexts for learning are inextricably tied.
 We now know that learning is partly a social activity; it takes place within the context of culture, community, and past experiences.
-This is apparent in research on problem-based learning in the medical field, an important forerunner of PBL.
+This is apparent in research on problem based learning in the medical field, an important forerunner of PBL.

-Research shows that learners not only respond by feeding back information, but they also actively use what they know to explore, negotiate, interpret, and create.
-They construct solutions, thus shifting the emphasis toward the process of learning.
+What research shows is that learners not only respond by feeding back information, they actively use what they know to explore, negotiate, interpret, and create.
+They construct solutions, thus shifting the emphasis toward students and the process of learning.
 In addition, cognitive research has revealed much more about the nature of problem solving.
 Education has benefited from this research, as teachers have learned how to effectively scaffold content and activities to amplify and extend the skills and capabilities of students.

 Second, the world has changed.
-Nearly all teachers understand how the industrial culture has shaped the organization and methods of schools in the 19th and 20th centuries, and they recognize that schools must now adapt to a new century.
-It is clear that children need both knowledge and skills to succeed.
-This need is driven not only by workforce demands for high-performance employees who can plan, collaborate, and communicate, but also by the need to help all young people learn civic responsibility and master their new roles as global citizens.
+Nearly all teachers understand how the industrial culture has shaped the organization and methods of schools in the 19th and 20th centuries.
+Nearly all teachers recognize that schools must now adapt to a new century.
+The debate over schools continues, but it is clear that children need both knowledge and skills to succeed.
+This need is not only driven by workforce demands for high-performance employees who can plan, collaborate, and communicate, but also by the need to help all young people learn civic responsibility and master their new role as global citizens.

-In a sense, the need for education to adapt to a changing world is the primary reason that PBL is increasingly popular.
+Many teachers recognize the need for education to adapt to a changing world.
+In a sense, that is the primary reason that PBL is increasingly popular.
 PBL is an attempt to create new instructional practices that reflect the environment in which children now live and learn.
-And, as the world continues to change, so does our definition of PBL.
+And, as the world continues to changes, so does our definition of PBL.
 The most important recent shift in education has been the increased emphasis on standards, clear outcomes, and accountability.
-Thus, one purpose of this edition of the BIE Project Based Learning Handbook is to incorporate the latest thinking on standards and assessment-to outline a planning process for standards-focused projects.
-But this process will continue to evolve.
+Thus, the purpose of this edition of the BIE Project Based Learning Handbook is to incorporate the latest thinking on standards and assessment-to outline a planning process for standards-focused projects.
+But the process will evolve.
 Remember that PBL is a field that you, as a practitioner, will help create by your actions and leadership in the classroom.